Learn how often should you re-roof.

 Florida has beaches, sunshine, and breathtaking views, but it also has one of the harshest climates in the country for roofing systems.
 Florida roofs suffer from hurricane-force winds, intense tropical downpours, and year-round UV exposure.
 This makes a lot of homeowners wonder, “How often should you re-roof?”
-The type of material, location, age, and noticeable wear all affect how long a roof lasts, but if you live in Florida, expect it to last less time than in a cooler, drier state.
+The type of material, location, age, and noticeable wear all affect how long do roofs last in Florida, expect it to last less time than in a cooler, drier state.

 This article will talk about typical re-roof timelines based on material types, the effects of Florida’s climate on roofs over time, when it’s time for a new roof, and how to extend the lifespan of your next roof.